 The rune-cursed refugees from Fort Scylia are lost amid the vast Earthsea where the small coastal galley was never meant to venture.
 By the second day the mast and sail is repaired, but no one is skilled at sailing or navigation.
 One the fifth day a storm blows up, capsizing the vessel which fortunately continues to float.
 The foundering ship is soon blown up on the rocks of an unknown shore, a narrow strip of white sand beach backed by dense jungle.
 In the distance a watchtower rises from the jungle along the coast.

-After collecting all the gear and equipment scattered along the shore, the adventurers head north toward the watchtower, passing a few small fishing villages carved out of the jungle.
-From the inhabitants Leelo and Mesmer learn that the settlement to the north is the city of Nininsnal, a frontier city on the southern fringe of the Sheaim empire.
-Lodermulch trades some spears for local salted-fish, bread and fresh water.
+After salvaging gear and equipment scattered along the shore, the adventurers head north toward the watchtower, passing a few small fishing villages carved out of the jungle.
+From the inhabitants Leelo and Mesmer learn that the settlement to the north is Nininsnal, a frontier city on the southern fringe of the Sheaim empire.
+Lodermulch trades a few bronze spears for local salted-fish, bread and fresh water.
 Three coastal cogs are anchored offshore.
-Soon Ulfmar is able to identify Calabim, Illian and Svartalfar flags.
+Ulfmar identifies Calabim, Illian and Svartalfar flags.